 - Download your captions

 In Beey, click on the control panel’s menu (three vertical dots in a circle).
 Select Export subtitles, select the format srt (50 characters/line).
 Then select Export.
 The file containing your captions will be downloaded and saved to your computer.

 - Upload your video and captions to YouTube

 The quickest way to upload your captions to YouTube is by clicking on the button in the top right-hand corner Create and then select Upload video.
 Drag the file with your video into the window or select the file from your computer.
 The file will be automatically uploaded.
 In the dialogue window, scroll all the way down, where you will select More options.
 A list of options will appear, check your video’s language settings and then select Upload subtitles.
 Confirm the option With timing and continue.
 Select the file with your captions and confirm your selection with Open.
 Now you can publish your video.

 Tip: You can also try the option of „burning“ your subtitles to your video.

 The method described above is appropriate in cases where you want to leave viewers with the option of turning captions off or if you have subtitles in several languages.
 For short videos which are intended for viewers from one language region, you might consider embedding the videos directly in the video (without the option of turning them off).
-Here is a manual for burning subtitles directly into your video.

 Recognize spoken language in 16 languages